Personal Effects Pouch

 Methyl Bromide – Delousing Agent (20cc Ampoule)

 Methyl Bromide is a delousing agent used to disinfect clothing from louse.
-Used by Graves Registration personnel when handling deceased who had been dead for several days, weeks or months.
-In areas wh…
+Used by Graves Registration personnel when handling deceased personnel who had been dead for several days, weeks or even mont…